US Star Pacific Wrecks Your donation today supports the next 15 years

 Wartime History

-Recovered in middle of 1973 by Douglas Hubbard, Jr. for the Nimitz Museum.
-Locals felt the wreck was stolen from them without premission.
-The Val was taken from Gasmata by landing craft, and transfered to HMAS Melbourne and then across the Paciifc, to to Long Beach Naval shipyard, and finally the Nimitz Museum in Texas.
+In 1973, salvaged by Douglas Hubbard, Jr. for the Nimitz Museum.
+Locals felt the wreck was stolen from them without permission.
+The Val was taken from Gasmata by landing craft then transferred aboard HMAS Melbourne (R21) and transported across the Pacific to Long Beach Naval Base then trucked to the Nimitz Museum.

 Display